Montzi/Workoutapp/README.md

 ## Music

-A player sits at the top of the countdown and the workout.
+A player sits on the main screen, the countdown and the workout.
+You can start music without starting a session, and starting a session while music is playing does not interrupt it.
+The audio element lives outside the screen, so redrawing never touches playback.
 Play and pause, a skip button, a volume slider, and a station list.

 Five live stations, all from SomaFM, which is free and listener supported: **Fluid** for